achristen/Gridded-Turbulent-Source-Area/README.md

 ### Potential errors

-   If you cannot run this command, you must set-up your IDL command first:
+If you cannot run IDL from the command line, it is possible that the IDL command is not defined.
+In this case, you must manually set-up your IDL command first by typing into the terminal:

-            echo "export PATH=/Applications/exelis/idl84/bin:$PATH" >> ~/.bashrc;
+            echo "export PATH=/Applications/exelis/idl84/bin:$PATH" >> ~/.bashrc
             echo "source ~/.bashrc" >> ~/.bash_profile

 Then log out and into your account again.